 • 27% of those born from 1965 to 1980 (a.k.a.
 Generation X) expect free same-day delivery.

-• 18% of consumers born between 1997 and 2012 (also called Generation Z) consumers expect retailers to offer free same-day delivery.
+• 18% of consumers born between 1997 and 2012 (also called Generation Z) expect retailers to offer free same-day delivery.

 • 11% of consumers born from 1946 to 1964 (a.k.a.
 Baby Boomers) expect free same-day delivery.